jeffli678/shrink-binaryninja-db/README.md

 Discussion:

-This script obviously deletes all the snapshots in your database.
+This script obviously deletes all but the most recent snapshots in your database.
 So it is ideal for archival purpose or when you are sure you do not need to revert back to an earlier status.

 Interestingly, although the DB contains such snapshot information, I do not find a way to revert to earlier snapshots in the GUI.
 I am not sure if it is possible using the API, or this functionality is under development.